hexaxsoftwares/houx.js/README.md

 ### 1. Introduction

-Hexax is a JavaScript framework designed with the target to enhancing creativity, speedy prototyping and efficient workflow while building web applications.
+Hexax is a JavaScript framework designed with the target of enhancing creativity, speedy prototyping and efficient workflow while building web applications.
-It provides you with a flexible and intuitive API for creating an interactive user interfaces using a declarative syntax.
+It provides you with a flexible and intuitive API for creating an interactive user interfaces leveraging a declarative syntax.

 Hexax is a framework where creativity meets efficiency.

 This guide isn't just about syntax and functions; it's a journey into a mindset that unleashes your creative potential and accelerates your web development skills.

-Hexax leverages reactive data and efficient rendering to delivering high-performance applications.
+Hexax leverages reactive data and efficient rendering to help delivering high-performance applications.

 This guide will take you through a detailed journey, covering installation, basic concepts, advanced features, and practical examples.

-Whether you're a newcomer to web development or seeking to expand your skills, Hexax serves as your guide to a higher level of web UI development.
+Whether you're a newcomer to web development or seeking to expand your skills, Hexax serves as your guide to a higher level web UI development.

-Let's dive in!

 ### 2. **Getting Started : installation and setting up your Hexax playground**